Mase3206/noahsroberts.com/README.md

 **scssg** (pronounced /ˈskɪsɪg/ <sup>[?](https://en.wikipedia.org/wiki/Help:IPA/English)</sup>) is a **s**uper **c**ustomizable **s**tatic **s**ite **g**enerator.
 Pages and posts are written in Markdown with Jekyll-style frontmatter for metadata.
 Site structure is laid out in a single YAML file that automatically updates navigation.

+> [!WARNING]
+> **Heads up,** this is a hobby project.
+While it's possible to fork this and make it your own, that's not my intention.
+It's a place for me to host my site when I eventually (maybe) abandon WordPress.
+It's also a bit janky.

 ## Features

 - Write in familiar and human-readable Markdown, just like every other static site generator.